MathewHDYT/OneShare/_docs/notes/haskell/defining_functions.md

 ###  Conditional expressions

 Haskell provides multiple ways to define functions, that choose between a number of possible results.
-The simplest are `conditional expressions`, which use a logical expression called `condition` to choose between between two results of the same type.
+The simplest are `conditional expressions`, which use a logical expression called `condition` to choose between two results of the same type.
 If the `condition` is `True`, the first result is chosen, if it is `False` then the second result is chosen instead.

 ```haskell